UdaikaranSingh/recordLinkage/reports/final_report.md

 The last step is the training of a binary model.
 In this step, we utilized traditional machine learning models.
 The two models we experimented with are Support Vector Machines (SVM) and Boosted Decision Trees, specifically AdaBoost.

-Lastly, the feature representation of the entity nodes
- - describe the ideas of why we use the basic ML algorithms
- - decribe each algorithm, the math of it, and then the pros/cons of each algos

 ### Support Vector Machine

-A Support Vector Machine (SVM) is a machine learning algorithm originally developed in 1963 by Vladimir Vapnik in which the the goal is to solve the optimization problem (where W is the margin between the support vectors, and $\zeta_i$ is the slackness parameter):
+A Support Vector Machine (SVM) is a machine learning algorithm originally developed in 1963 by Vladimir Vapnik in which the goal is to solve the optimization problem (where W is the margin between the support vectors, and $\zeta_i$ is the slackness parameter):

 $$minimie \,  (1/n)\,\sum_{i=1}^{n} \zeta_{i}\, + \lambda \, \|W\|$$
 $$Subjuct \, to \, y_{i}(w * x_{i} - b) > 1 - \zeta_{i}$$

 A SVM classifier attempts to find the decision boundary that maximizes the distance to the closest data point from each class, which is also considered a support vector.
-Because the data may not linearly seperable, kernels and the slackness parameter can be used to increase the performance of the model.
+Because the data may not linearly separable, kernels and the slackness parameter can be used to increase the performance of the model.

 ### Boosted Decision Trees